Cooking with the Dutch Oven

 Cast iron pots generally work on induction hobs.
 And of course you can take a mobile induction hob outside with you as long as it is not raining.
 With such a hob you can regulate the temperature very precisely, and the wind hardly bothers you.
 However, it can happen that at least the 220 volt hobs intended for domestic use switch off due to overheating if you use a cast iron pot for too long at maximum power for frying.
 And - similar to a stool cooker - you cannot get any top heat.

-With a gas grill, an infrared burner can be used as a side burner.
+With a gas grill, an infrared burner can serve as a side burner.
 The only thing to consider here is the load-bearing capacity.

 Stove cookers often have too much power for a Dutch oven.
 However, you can increase the distance to the burner by using a trivet.